ws333/iases3frontends/README.md

 npx vite build --watch
 ```

-The UI is developed using React and Redux with the helper EasyPeasy.
+The UI is developed using React and the Redux based state manager EasyPeasy.

 ### Packaging